+Reading is food for the brain!
 Children who have a favourite book are more likely to become confident readers.
-Having books at home makes a real difference to babies' and children’s love of stories and books, and gives them a flying start in learning to talk and read.
+Having books at home makes a real difference to babies' and children’s love of stories and books.
+This gives them a flying start in learning to talk and read, and extends their language - children's vocabulary at age five is the biggest predictor of how well they do later in life.
 The Dolly Parton Imagination Library (DPIL) was set up to increase the number of children’s books in families’ homes.
 Each child receives a free book every month from birth to five, delivered directly to them at their home address.

 Dolly Parton Imagination Library works with Penguin books, and the book list is chosen to provide a range of high quality, age-appropriate books.
 Eight weeks after a baby is registered they receive the first book.
 We have started giving out the ‘welcome book’, The Tale of Peter Rabbit, when the parent registers so that they have a book straight away.
 The families really enjoy this first book - and the welcome letter from Dolly Parton inside the front cover.
 The books come addressed to the child every month and continue until the child is 5 years old, when they receive the graduation book.
 This means the child could have a library of over 60 books.

-We collect feedback from the parents, children and practitioners; the following is some of the most recent:
+We collect feedback from the parents, children and practitioners - here are some of their comments:

 ‘Her face lights up each time a book arrives.’
 Peep Pre-school parent